-Mobile telephones in Taiwan
+Mobile phones in Taiwan

 Internet in Taiwan

-English media in Taiwan
+English-language media in Taiwan

 There are numerous cable television channels in Taiwan, alongside five free-to-air television networks.
 Cable is available at affordable subscription rates.
 While most channels broadcast in Taiwanese or Mandarin, a few English channels are available.
 Notably, many Western programmes are aired in their original language with Chinese subtitles, providing expats with varied viewing options.